aecostilla/thinkPrep/README.md

 // The Walking Dead Quiz

-showAllQuestions(); // Shows all questions and answer choices for The Walking Dead Quiz. + "\n" answerQuestions('a','b','c','d'); // To answer the questions (use your answers instead of a,b,c, or d. newQuiz(); // To try again and start from scratch.
+showAllQuestions(); // Shows all questions and answer choices for The Walking Dead Quiz.

+answerQuestions('a','b','c','d'); // To answer the questions (use your answers instead of a,b,c, or d.

+newQuiz(); // To try again and start from scratch.